 Graduate students pursuing degrees in any program at UW–Madison are welcome to seek admission into the Graduate Certificate in the Public Humanities.
 Students can declare their intention to pursue the certificate at any time.
-To receive the certificate, they must complete an application form, and are welcome to submit it at any time for review and feedback from the certificate advisor, Emily Clark.
+To receive the certificate, they must complete an application form, and are welcome to submit it at any time for review and feedback from the Associate Director, Megan Massino.
 The application requires final approval by a faculty subcommittee of the Center for the Humanities’ advisory committee.

 There are no formal prerequisites for matriculation into the graduate certificate program in terms of coursework.
 However, only those students with B.A. or B.S. degrees from accredited colleges or universities who are currently enrolled graduate students at the University of Wisconsin–Madison are permitted to enter the graduate certificate program.
 Special students and undergraduates are ineligible to receive the certificate.